SensorAnalyticsAus/KM-MOD/README.md

 ```

 ### Config
-Paths variables need to be set to actual paths at the beginning of these files.
+Paths and device identifier `DV` need to be set to actual paths and device name - at the beginning of these files.
 ```
 train-km-mp.py
 predict-km.py